santiago-alles/enp.script/README.md

 <code>District</code> The ENP will be aggregated at this level.
 It may be coded as a string (e.g., 'Ayacucho', 'Cajamarca', 'Callao'), or as numeric.

-<code>Votes</code> Number of votes for a given party in the district, in a given election year.
+<code>Votes</code> Number of votes for each party in the district, in a given election year.
 The dataset do not need to be symmetrical: if a given party did not run in every district, it can be ommitted in those districts.
 Non-valid votes should be dropped.

-<code>Seats</code> Number of seats obtained by a given party in the district in a given election year.
-When a party did not get any seat in a given district, the cell should be empty.
+<code>Seats</code> Number of seats obtained by each party in the district, in a given election year.
+When a party did not get any seat in a district, the cell might be either empty (NA) or coded as '0'.

-(<code>Party</code> Party labels running in a given election.
-Party names are not required.)

 Should data include blank and null votes?

 No. Blank and null votes have to be excluded.
-Otherwise, the script will count them as a party and the ENP estimation will be wrong.
+Otherwise, the script will count them as a party, and the resulting ENP estimation will be inaccurate.

 What will be the output?

 The ENP will be stored in a data frame in memory.
-If "save" is TRUE, a spreadsheet in a .csv file (which can be also open using Microsoft Excel) will be stored in the working directory, unless another location is defined in the <code>path</code>.
+If "save" is TRUE, a spreadsheet in a .csv file (which can be easily open using Microsoft Excel) will be stored in the working directory, unless another location is defined in the <code>path</code>.

 Required packages
 ------------------